imryche/litequery/README.md

 ### Transaction Support

-Litequery also supports transactions, allowing you to execute multiple queries atomicaly.
+Litequery also supports transactions in both async and sync contexts, allowing you to execute multiple queries atomicaly.

 ```python
 import litequery